Foam Rolling Glutes: How to Actually Release Tight Glutes

 **After a workout:** 2-3 minutes per side.
 Moderate to firm pressure.
 You're flushing metabolic waste and reducing the soreness that'll hit tomorrow.
 321 STRONG recommends spending extra time on whatever area you trained hardest, if you squatted heavy, your glutes need more post-workout attention than a day you just ran easy miles.

 Not sure about the full timing strategy?
-The before vs. after workout guide covers it in detail.
+We break it all down in our [before vs. after workout guide](/blog/foam-rolling-before-or-after-workout-what-works-best).

 | Timing | Duration | Pressure | Goal |